Our Neurodevelopmental Team

 Sam's professional training and experience provides her with a unique set of skills and expertise with which to support individuals and families to identify and manage the consequences of accident or illness; she is passionate about using these skills to help children with neurodevelopmental difficulties achieve their potential, and to reduce the distress felt by young people and families following traumatic events.

 BSc (hons) DClinPsy

 Dr Robynne Boyd is a Clinical Psychologist and registered as a Practitioner Psychologist with the Health & Care Professions Council (PYL27456).

 Robynne plays an important role within NCPS's specialist autism Assessment and Diagnosis Service.
 Robynne has extensive experience of providing Autism Spectrum Disorder assessments and diagnosis for children and young people aged 0-19 years as well as interventions to support young people and their families following a diagnosis with for example, specific behaviour/ development concerns or understanding and adjustment to the diagnosis.

-In addition to working with NCPS, Robynne works part time in the NHS as the lead for Psychology within a multi-disciplinary Paediatric Diabetes Team providing specialist psychological assessment and interventions for young people and their families.
-Alongside this, she works part time in the independent sector providing psychological assessment and intervention for looked after and adopted children and their carers, with a range of emotional, behavioural and mental health difficulties including attachment difficulties.
+In addition to working with NCPS, Robynne works part time in the NHS in a specialist team for Looked After Children within a Child and Adolescent Mental Health Service.
+In this role she provides psychological assessment and intervention for looked after children and their carers, with a range of emotional, behavioural, and mental health difficulties, including attachment difficulties.